Symbiosis

 izzamage1

-Margulis (1995) reminds us that “Symbiosis has nothing to do with cost or benefit.
-The benefit/cost people have perverted the science with invidious economic analogies […] the language of life is not ordinary arithmetic and algebra; the language of life is chemistry” (p.135).
 Among Margulis’ many accomplishments and contributions to evolutionary theory and science, perhaps the most important one is that she taught the world to recognise itself as becoming through/in relation.
-Gradually, her theories became recognised by mainstream science and to this day still inform evolutionary studies.
+Gradually, her theories became recognised by mainstream science and to this day they still inform evolutionary studies.
 Even Dawkins finally admitted the importance of her contribution to science:

 I greatly admire Lynn Margulis’s sheer courage and stamina in sticking by the endosymbiosis theory, and carrying it through from being an unorthodoxy to an orthodoxy.
 I’m referring to the theory that the eukaryotic cell is a symbiotic union of primitive prokaryotic cells.
 This is one of the great achievements of twentieth-century evolutionary biology.
 (Brockman, 1996)

-SOCIO-ECOLOGICAL OR ‘SYMPOIETIC’ SYSTEMS
+SOCIO-ECOLOGICAL (OR ‘SYMPOIETIC’) SYSTEMS

-M. Beth Dempster was an Environmental Studies Master student in 1998 and coined sympoietic in her thesis A self-organising systems perspective on planning for sustainability.
-The term stems from the Greek sún “with” and poíēsis “to make” (also, the root of the word “poetry”) and she used it to define collectively producing systems that do not have self-defined spatial or temporal boundaries, where information and control are distributed among components, and the systems are evolutionary and have the potential for surprising change (p.30).
-The term ‘sympoietic’ was reconfigured by Haraway (2016) to refer to evolutionary systems from which the recuperation and survivability of living systems can emerge.
+M. Beth Dempster was an Environmental Studies Master student in 1998 when she coined the word sympoietic in her thesis ‘A self-organising systems perspective on planning for sustainability’.
+This word also stems from Ancient Greek and is composed of the prefix σύν (sýn: together) and ποιήσης (poíēsis: to make, poetry).
+She used it to define collectively producing systems that do not have self-defined spatial or temporal boundaries, where information and control are distributed among components, and the systems are evolutionary and have the potential for surprising change (p.30).

-Dempster (1998) observed that Systems Theories from a rational-comprehensive approach (i.e engineering) tend to “bound that which has no boundaries” and their rigidity prevents them from responding to complex and dynamic social and environmental issues.
-Dempster’s work also built on the cybernetic work in systems theory and philosophy of biology Autopoiesis and Cognition (1980) co-authored by Chilean biologists and philosophers Humberto Maturana and Francisco Varela.
-They make a case for the term ‘autopoiesis’ (from Greek aυτο “self” and poíēsis “to make”) to describe the property identified in cells and organisms that allows them to maintain and renew themselves by self-regulating their composition and boundaries.
+In fact, Dempster (1998) observed that Systems Theories from a rational-comprehensive approach (i.e engineering) tend to “bound that which has no boundaries” and their rigidity prevents them from responding to complex and dynamic social and environmental issues.
+Dempster’s work built on Autopoiesis and Cognition (1980), a cybernetic work in systems theory and philosophy of biology co-authored by Chilean biologists and philosophers Humberto Maturana and Francisco Varela.
+They make a case for the term autopoiesis, using the Greek prefix αυτό (auto: self) to describe the property identified in cells and organisms that allows them to maintain and renew themselves by self-regulating their composition and boundaries.
+Characteristics of autopoietic systems are:

 Structure: autonomous units with self-defined boundaries